VitalPBX/vitalpbx_replica/README.md

 </pre>

 ## Note
-If you want to keep the changes in the Asterisk database (astdb.sqlite3), when starting the backup server run the following command:<br>
+If you want both servers to have the same settings in the Asterisk files and keep the changes in the Asterisk database (astdb.sqlite3), when starting the backup server run the following command:<br>
 <strong>vpbxstart</strong><br>
-If you want both servers to have the same settings in the Asterisk files, you must apply changes to both servers each time you make a change.<br>

 <strong>CONGRATULATIONS</strong>, you have installed Replica Server in <strong>VitalPBX 3</strong><br>